Deforming cyclic covers in towers: Introduction

 It is thus natural to ask whether one can lift a Galois cover of curves to charactersitic zero.
-Thanks to a local-global principle \cite[\S 3]{MR1424559}, one may restrict the study of Galois covers of curves to Galois extension of power series (see also \S \ref{seclocalglobal}).
-The answer, in general, is a \emph{no} \cite[\S 1.1]{MR927980}.
+Thanks to a local-to-global principle \cite[\S 3]{MR1424559}, one may restrict the study of Galois covers of curves to Galois extension of power series (see also \S \ref{seclocalglobal}).
+The answer, in general, is \emph{no} \cite[\S 1.1]{MR927980}.
 We call a group $G$ such that every local $G$-cover in characteristic $p$ lifts a \textit{local Oort} group for $p$.
 In fact, if a group $G$ is a local Oort group for $p$, then $G$ is either cyclic, dihedral of order $2p^n$, or the alternating group $A_4$ (with $p=2$) \cite{MR2919977}.
 One would naturally expect that the converse holds.
 When $G$ is cyclic, it is known as the \textit{Oort conjecture}, which first appeared in 1995 in a list of questions and conjecture published in \cite[Appendix 1]{MR3971540}, and was settled recently.
-The first result dues to Oort, Sekiguchi, and Suwa, who showed that the conjecture holds for all $\mathbb{Z}/pm$-covers, where $(m,p)=1$ \cite{MR1011987}.
+The first result are due to Oort, Sekiguchi, and Suwa, who showed that the conjecture holds for all $\mathbb{Z}/pm$-covers, where $(m,p)=1$ \cite{MR1011987}.
 Green and Matignon then proved that for the case $G \cong \mathbb{Z}/p^2m$ \cite{MR1645000}.
-Finally, Obus, Pop, and Wewers resolved the conjecture in \cite{MR3194815} and \cite{MR3194816}.
-Sa{\"i}di conjectured a more general version of this result \cite[Conj-0-Rev]{MR3051252}, which says a lift of a sub-cover of a given $G$-cyclic cover can be extended to a lift of the cover itself.
-That conjecture holds given a definite answer to the following \textit{refined local lifting problem}. \begin{question}[(The refined local lifting problem)] Let $k[[z]]/k[[x]]$ be a $G$-Galois extension where $G$ is cyclic.
+Finally, a combined effort of Obus-Wewers and Pop resolved the conjecture in \cite{MR3194815} and \cite{MR3194816}.
+Sa{\"i}di conjectured a more general version of this result \cite[Conj-0-Rev]{MR3051252}, which says that a lift of a sub-cover of a given $G$-cyclic cover can be extended to a lift of the cover itself.
+That conjecture holds given a definite answer to the following. \begin{question}[(\textit{The refined local lifting problem})] Let $k[[z]]/k[[x]]$ be a $G$-Galois extension where $G$ is cyclic.
 Suppose we are given a discrete valuation ring $R$ in characteristic zero and a lift $R[[S]]/R[[X]]$ of a subextension $k[[s]]/k[[x]]$.
 Does there exist a finite extension $R'$ of $R$ in characteristic zero with residue field $k$ and a $G$-Galois extension $R'[[Z]]/ \allowbreak R'[[X]]$ that lifts $k[[z]]/k[[x]]$ and contains $R'[[S]]/R'[[X]]$ as a sub-extension? \end{question}